Všechny případové studie

 Good is that there is couple of very good companies that provide good-quality IT fundamentals so you can do good a service and don't have to be the biggest e-shop in the Czech Republic.

-Have you experienced a real “fuck up” or critical situation and what helped you solve it?
+Have you had a real ”fuck up" and what helped you get out of it?

 It wasn't exactly our fault and it's long time ago, but one of our clients was under a massive DDOS attack, which affected most clients at the time.
 It was just at the peak of the Christmas season.
 This moved us, among other things, to change the IT infrastructure to avoid such things.